 In addition, an exempt period may also apply on the acquisition of a CFC where certain conditions are satisfied.

-A CFC that is tax resident in a jurisdiction listed in Annex I of the EU List of non-cooperative jurisdictions for tax purposes will have a number of the exemptions disapplied to it.
-The disapplied exemptions are the effective tax rate exemption, the low profit margin exemption, or the low accounting profit exemption.
+A CFC that is tax resident in a jurisdiction listed in Annex I of the EU list of non-cooperative jurisdictions for tax purposes will have a number of the exemptions disapplied to it.
+The disapplied exemptions are the effective tax rate exemption, the low profit margin exemption, and the low accounting profit exemption.

 EU mandatory disclosure rules (DAC6)

 The primary reporting obligation rests with EU-based ‘intermediaries’.
 However, in certain specified circumstances, the reporting obligation rests instead with the taxpayer.
-The Directive came into force on 25 June 2018 and it applies from 1 July 2020.
-Under transitional measures, the filing date with the Irish Revenue for all reportable arrangements, the first step of which was implemented between 25 June 2018 and 30 June 2020, has been deferred to 28 February 2021.
-Reports for all arrangements made available for implementation, ready for implementation, or where the first implementation step is taken between 1 July 2020 and 31 December 2020 will be due by 31 January 2021.
-From 1 January 2021, a very narrow timeframe will apply.
-A report must be filed within 30 days of the earlier of the date on which the arrangement is made available for implementation, is ready for implementation, or the first implementation step is taken.
+The Directive came into force on 25 June 2018, and it applies from 1 July 2020.
+The filing deadline for reportable arrangements is 30 days after the reporting obligation is triggered, which is generally the earlier of the date on which the arrangement is made available for implementation, is ready for implementation, or the first implementation step is taken.

-Finance Act 2021 transposed the EU tax transparency rules for digital platform operators (DAC7) into Irish law.
-New automatic reporting obligations will apply to digital platform operators with an EU nexus and to non-EU operators that facilitate the use of a platform by EU residents or the rental of immovable property located in the EU by any user.
-The new rules aim to provide EU Member States’ tax authorities with information to monitor compliance with tax rules for commercial activities performed on digital platforms and identify situations where tax should be paid.
-The reporting requirements are standardised across the EU and the legislation seeks to reduce the administrative burden on operators by requiring platforms to report in only one EU Member State where they have operations in multiple jurisdictions.
-The rules will take effect from 1 January 2023 with the first reporting due in January 2024.
+Ireland applies the EU tax transparency rules for digital platform operators (DAC7).
+Automatic reporting obligations apply to digital platform operators with an EU nexus and to non-EU operators that facilitate the use of a platform by EU resident sellers or the rental of immovable property located in the European Union by any user.
+The rules aim to provide EU member states’ tax authorities with information to monitor compliance with tax rules for commercial activities performed on digital platforms and identify situations where tax should be paid.
+The reporting requirements are standardised across the European Union, and the legislation seeks to reduce the administrative burden on operators by requiring platforms to report in only one EU member state where they have operations in multiple jurisdictions.
+The rules took effect on 1 January 2023, with the first reporting due on or before 31 January 2024.